-If you are a key worker and you require childcare during the Easter holidays, please fill in the form below:
+If you require childcare next week, please fill in the form below:

 We are aware that many families may be in need of additional support during this difficult period.
 If you are struggling with anything at all – payments, feeding your family, mental health and wellbeing, parenting issues, etc. please get in touch with us in school via telephone 01274 543445 or email firstname.lastname@example.org.
 You may also find the below advice useful, which has been provided by our local Early Help Hub.
 Their contact details are: